 e73 – Critical

-When your thermostat displays error code e73, it means that the Rc wire is not receiving power.
-This could be as easy as the breaker being switched off, but it may also be an issue with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure none of them are loose or damaged.
-If nothing appears to be out of place, it’s a good idea to speak with a local professional.
+This might be as straightforward as the breaker being switched off, but it could also be a problem with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually check the wires to make sure they’re not loose or damaged.
+If nothing looks to be out of place, it’s best to get in touch with a local professional.